gt-marine-robotics-group/Virtuoso/virtuoso_perception/spawner/README.md

 catkin_make
 ```

+**Note**: Every time you change the environment variables, you need to catkin_make the workspace again.
+This is very important, otherwise you're not actually simulating varied lighting conditions.

 ### Step 2: Run
 This is to run one of the example worlds provided by the VRX Simulation platform.